-The Science Advisory Group for Total Atmospheric Deposition (SAG-TAD) is one of eight SAGs that provide advice and guidance for the Global Atmosphere Watch Programme.
+The Science Advisory Group for Total Atmospheric Deposition (SAG-TAD) is one of seven SAGs that provide advice and guidance for the Global Atmosphere Watch Programme.
 The SAG-TAD replaces the SAG for Precipitation Chemistry (SAG-PC).
 The recently published Global Assessment of Precipitation Chemistry and Deposition demonstrated the importance of total (wet plus dry) atmospheric deposition in characterizing exchange processes between the atmosphere and earth surface.
 This led the SAG-PC to recommend that the group broaden its focus from precipitation chemistry to total atmospheric deposition and change its name to the SAG-TAD.
 The SAG-TAD is better able to provide comprehensive advice and guidance on issues such as critical loads or evaluation of model-derived estimates of total atmospheric deposition.

 At WMO headquarters in Geneva in early 2017, the SAG-TAD held a workshop on combining atmospheric deposition measurements with model estimates of deposition to produce global maps of atmospheric gas and aerosol concentrations as well as wet, dry, and total deposition.
 Workshop proceedings have been published as a GAW report entitled, Global Atmosphere Watch Workshop on Measurement-Model Fusion for Global Total Atmospheric Deposition (MMF-GTAD).